weshowe/LLMS_talk_to_each_other/README.md

 The name of each chatbot must be typed exactly as it appears on the website or the scraper might not be able to find the tabs correctly.

-Supported platforms (types): Replika, character.ai.
-You can use any combination of them (ie: character.ai and character.ai, Replika and character.ai, etc.).
-I have also provided a "custom" agent type and starter code within Agent.py you can use to invoke your own LLM, whether locally (ie: huggingface) or remotely through API calls.
+Supported platforms (types): Replika, character.ai, custom.
+You can use any combination of them (ie: character.ai and character.ai, Replika and character.ai, Replika and custom. etc.).

+The "custom" agent type is for your to add your own agents, whether locally (ie: huggingface) or remotely through API calls.
+The code to initialize and invoke them must be added to the customAgent class within Agent.py.
+See the Custom Agents section below for more detail.

 Adding --verbose will print verbose logs to the command line so you can see more detail about what the script is doing.